Ronald Powell

-High school career
+Early life

 A native of Moreno Valley, California, Powell attended Rancho Verde High School, where he played defensive end, linebacker and tight end.
-In his senior season, he totaled over 80 tackles, 13 sacks, 28 tackles for losses on defense, while averaging over 15 yards per catch on offense.
-He was named a High School All-American by USA Today, Parade, and EA Sports.
+In his senior season, he totaled over 80 tackles, 13 sacks and 28 tackles for losses on defense, while averaging over 15 yards per catch on offense.
+He was named a High School All-American by USA Today, Parade and EA Sports.
 He was selected to play in the 2010 U.S. Army All-American Bowl, where he was voted MVP.

 Regarded as a five-star college recruit by Rivals.com, Powell was listed as the No. 1 prospect (regardless of position) in the class of 2010.

 College career

 Powell accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a member of coach Urban Meyer and coach Will Muschamp's Florida Gators football teams from 2010 to 2013.
 As a freshman in 2010, he played in 13 games and made one start.
 In his sophomore year, he became a regular starter for the Gators, playing and starting in 12 games.
-In an injury-plagued junior year, he tore his left ACL two different times, first in the spring Orange and Blue game, and again during rehab.
+In an injury-plagued junior year, he tore his left ACL two different times, first in the spring Orange and Blue game, and again during rehabilitation.
 For the 2012 season, he earned a medical redshirt.
 In 2013, Powell played in 11 games and started in eight.

 Professional career

 New Orleans Saints

-Powell was listed as the 15th ranked OLB and projected to be a 5th round pick in the 2014 NFL Draft.
-The New Orleans Saints drafted Powell with the 169th pick.
+Powell was listed as the 15th-ranked OLB and projected to be a fifth-round pick in the 2014 NFL draft.
+The New Orleans Saints drafted Powell in the fifth round with the 169th overall pick.
 He played in 14 games during the 2014 season.
 The Saints released him on September 1, 2015; after he cleared waivers, he was placed on the Saints' injured reserve list.

+Tampa Bay Buccaneers

+Powell was signed to the practice squad of the Tampa Bay Buccaneers on November 4, 2015.